 Falkirk Herald, Jan 1856 – report of the 20th annual ploughing match of the Cumbernauld Agricultural Society, hosted by Mr and Mrs Thom at Kildrum; chaired by Mr Finlayson, Carbrane.
 “After the loyal and patriotic toasts were given and responded to, Mr Hay gave a number of excellent songs in his usual happy manner, the evening being spent with much harmony and hilarity.
 The company parted at an early hour, much pleased with the business of the day and the entertainment of the evening.”

-1880s – It was during the years leading up the end of the 19th century that many of the large stone buildings around the Station were constructed – Station Buildings, much of Greenfaulds, Forest Place, Masonic Place, Millview, Norwood and Cortachy, Glen View, Southern District Hall, the Post Office and of course Southern District School – and I still remember the date shown in the apex of the roof – 1886.
+1880s – It was during the years leading up the end of the 19th century that many of the large stone buildings around the Station were constructed – Station Buildings, much of Greenfaulds, Forrest Place, Masonic Place, Millview, Norwood and Cortachy, Glen View, Southern District Hall, the Post Office and of course Southern District School – and I still remember the date shown in the apex of the roof – 1886.